A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 **Levels of Processing Theory** (Fergus I.M.
 Craik & Lockhart, 1972):

-Encoding processes:
+- Encoding processes:

-- **shallow** (e.g., ----------: based on appearance of a word)
+	- **shallow** (e.g., ==structural:== based on appearance of a word)
-- **intermediate** (e.g., --------: based on sound of a word)
+	- **intermediate** (e.g., ==phonemic:== based on sound of a word)
-- **deep** (e.g., --------: based on meaning of a word)
+	- **deep** (e.g., ==semantic==: based on meaning of a word)

-“Deeper” encoding enhances memory.
+- “Deeper” encoding enhances memory.
 Why?

-- **----------- rehearsal**: repetitive processing
+	- **==maintenance== rehearsal**: repetitive processing

-e.g., repeating a phone number over and over
+		- e.g., repeating a phone number over and over
 	- **----------- rehearsal**: more meaningful processing, relating item to other knowledge

-e.g., grouping digits in a phone number into meaningful patterns
+		- e.g., grouping digits in a phone number into meaningful patterns
 	- may work by organizing, connecting, or integrating memories (Bellezza et al., 1977; Mandler, 1979)

-Evidence:
+- Evidence:

-Craik & Tulving (1975):
+	- Craik & Tulving (1975):
 		- participants given a list of words; asked to do one of three tasks:
 		- case: Is the word in capital letters?
 		- rhyme: Does the word rhyme with weight?
 		- sentence: Does the word fit in this sentence: “He met a ----- in the street”?
 		- measured recognition performance and latency on incidental (surprise) memory test

 ![recognition as a function of task type](PSYCH%20258/Attachments/p258s07-04.png)         ![latency as a function of task type](PSYCH%20258/Attachments/p258s07-05.png)